MTV (Lebanon): Awards

-MTV television and Michael el Murr are the recipient of the Washington DC based Transatlantic Leadership Network 2021 "Freedom of the Media" award for International Reporting.
+MTV television and Michel El Murr are the recipient of the Washington DC based Transatlantic Leadership Network 2021 "Freedom of the Media" award for International Reporting.

 Production

 All MTV productions are done in partnership with Studiovision, a regional production company operating studios in Lebanon and Dubai.

 Website and mobile application

-Access to premium content on MTV’s website and mobile apps is free within Lebanon.
-Users outside Lebanon generally require a paid subscription.
+Access to premium content on MTV’s website and mobile apps is free within Lebanon, while users outside Lebanon generally require a paid subscription.

 Ownership

 According to the Lebanese Ministry of Justice’s Commercial Register, MTV SAL is co-owned by Gabriel El Murr's four children (Michel, Jyad, Carl, and Carole) and Joseph Sarkis.
 The register does not detail the specific distribution of shares.